Suhaib-Amer/Sorting-Algorithms/README.md

 gcc merge_sort.c -o merge
 ./merge

-To run the menu-driven program (test.c):

-gcc test.c -o test
+3️⃣ Run the menu-driven program gcc test.c -o test
 ./test

-You will be prompted to enter the size of the array and the elements.
+Enter the size of the array

+Input the array elements

-Then choose a sorting algorithm from the menu.
+Choose a sorting algorithm

-The program will display the array before and after sorting.
+The program will display the array before and after sorting